top of page

 Click the Apply to College tab now to begin the application process.

-To remain unentangled with secular government institutions and to maintain affordability and fiscal responsibility, CVCU does not accept government funding or offer student loans.
+CVCU does not accept government funding or offer student loans.
 Instead, students are encouraged to work part-time so that they or their families can pay for their program on a monthly or annual basis.
 Classes are scheduled two days per week in order to create margin for work, internships, and community engagement.

 It's important to note that private schools in the United States do not receive tax dollars.
 Though private schools represent the same student base and offer the same educational programming, the government gives tax money only to secular, "public" institutions, not to private or "faith-based" institutions.
 This is an important distinction, as many students and parents are unaware of the driving factors behind the high cost of private education in the United States.
 Despite these hurdles, CVCU is committed to providing affordable, debt-free college education that keeps students unencumbered by the emotional and psychological burden of loan debt.

-Program Length and Cost â€‹â€‹
+Program Length and All-inclusive Cost Structure â€‹â€‹

 Pricing and fees are as follows:

-Deposit upon acceptance: $200, year one only
+Deposit upon acceptance: $200 (year one only)

-Administrative Fees: $800 a year, which includes student support coaches, mentors, administrators, and viability costs such as marketing, student support, building fees, registrar, librarians, and other non-faculty positions.
+Administrative Fee: which includes student support coaches, extra mentors, administrators, career networking and placement assistance, and viability costs such as marketing, student support, building fees, registrar, librarians, and other non-faculty positions. â€‹

 Early Graduation: Students who wish to graduate on a three-year track instead of four-year track will have an additional fee of $2K - $3K per year for summer courses in place of their fourth-year tuition rate.
 To graduate early, students must attend summer courses all three years.